pixie-io/pixie/demos/simple-gotracing/Readme.md

   CLUSTERID    UPID  TIME   GOID   ITERATIONS
 ```

-The result data will be empty since no requires are capture.
+The result data will be empty since no requests have been made yet.
 Let's run the curl commands we have above and see what happens:

 ```
 # px run -f capture_args.pxl